 Rabbi Lieberman provides project management and developmental book editing for works of contemporary Jewish thought and practice, modern midrash, and memoir.
 She most recently served as executive editor of the CCAR Press (Central Conference of American Rabbis).
 Some of her recent projects:

 HONORING TRADITION, EMBRACING MODERNITY: A Reader for The Union for Reform Judaism’s Introduction to Judaism Course, eds.
-Rabbi Beth Lieberman and Rabbi Hara Person (CCAR Press)
+Rabbi Beth Lieberman and Rabbi Hara Person (CCAR Press).
+Sourcebook for the URJ's Introduction to Judaism and Taste of Judaism courses.

 RAV HISDA'S DAUGHTER: Books I and II (Novels of Love, The Talmud, and Sorcery) by Maggie Anton (Penguin Random House)